solidjs/solid-docs-legacy/langs/en/guides/typescript.md

-If your code base uses a mix of JSX types (e.g., some files are React while other files are Solid), you can set the default `jsxImportSource` in `.tsconfig` for the majority of your code, and then [override the `jsxImportSource` option](https://www.typescriptlang.org/tsconfig#jsxImportSource) in specific `.tsx` files using the following pragma:
+If your code base uses a mix of JSX types (e.g., some files are React while other files are Solid), you can set the default `jsxImportSource` in `tsconfig.json` for the majority of your code, and then [override the `jsxImportSource` option](https://www.typescriptlang.org/tsconfig#jsxImportSource) in specific `.tsx` files using the following pragma: